 Attorney-Written Boilerplate Contract

 If your business repeatedly needs contracts for similar types of jobs, purchases or sales, have an attorney who works with small businesses draw up a boilerplate contract you can use and reuse in your business.
-Each time you have a new deal you will just need to change the name of the parties involved and any information that’s unique (dates, names of the parties involved, quantities, dollar amounts, etc.) that are unique to the specific deal.
-Having an attorney create the boilerplate contract will help ensure the contract conforms to state laws.
+Each time you have a new deal, you will just need to change the name of the parties involved and any information that’s unique (dates, names of the parties involved, quantities, dollar amounts, etc.) to the specific deal.
+Having an attorney create the boilerplate contract will help ensure the.